Woolhope: Amenities

 The village boasts a community hall, which was rebuilt at its present site at the turn of the millennium.
 The hall now stands at the North end of the playing field (which includes a cricket pitch in summer and football pitch in winter).
 Called 'Berryfield', the playing field was originally part of the churchyard, and takes its name from 'Bury Field'.
 The village also has an extremely small green, a patch of tended lawn and flowerbed of no more than 400 ft^{2}.

 Recreation

 Woolhope has a football team called Woolhope Allstars FC.
 They play at the Berryfield, which is the smallest pitch in the league.

 Woolhope has a cricket team called Woolhope Cricket Club.
 They also play at the Berryfield.

 Woolhope is also home to Woolhope Amateur Dramatics Society, or 'WADS', a popular theatre group which stages, on average, two shows per year, typically a pantomime in the winter, and an adult comedy in summer.

 Famous inhabitants

 The area was a retreat of late TV writer John Sullivan, whose works included Only Fools and Horses and The Green Green Grass, and of musician Roger Whittaker, who previously inhabited one half of the Wessington Court estate house.
 Woolhope is currently home to Liberty Bee Miles who is a multiple (Junior) British, UK, European and World Brazilian jiu-jitsu champion.
+She currently studies Medicine at Edinburgh University.